RedHatInsights/turnpike/docs/index.md

 You will also need to generate a TLS certificate for the hostname you're going to use to access your running development environment.
 In `/nginx/certs`, name the certificate as `cert.pem` and the private key as `key.pem`.

+You can use `scripts/setup_devel_env` to configure the certs and configure to use the samltest.id IdP.
+Once the app is running, you will need to visit https://samltest.id/upload.php and upload https://turnpike.example.com/saml/metadata.xml before the IdP will recognize your turnpike instance.
+The SP entityId includes a uuid so that you don't accidentally overwrite another developer's SP XML.

 If you are deploying Turnpike in Kubernetes or OpenShift, you should mount these configuration files using a combination of ConfigMap and Secret resources mounted into your running pods.